Brookdale University Hospital and Medical Center

 The Brookdale University Hospital and Medical Center (often called Brookdale Hospital, or Brookdale for short) is a nonprofit 501(c)(3) medical services provider in the borough of Brooklyn, New York City.
 Brookdale's primary and secondary service areas together comprise 1 million residents.
 It serves most of Eastern Brooklyn: Brownsville, East New York, Canarsie and East Flatbush.

 Brookdale became a member of the One Brooklyn Health system along with Kingsbrook Jewish Medical Center and Interfaith Medical Center upon the system's creation in 2016.

-In 2017, it was described as "struggling."
-In 2009 they had 'let go' 240 employees.